bchamby/k8s-the-easy-way-2/README.md

 ## Ansible

+> You will execute the `ansible-playbook` binary from within the `ansible` folder.

+Simply executing `ansible-playbook site.yml -i inventory` from within the `ansible` folder will execute the playbook, which configures your local workstation (for kubectl), and installs the controller (etcd, K8s API server, scheduler, and controller-manager) and worker (kubelet and kube-proxy) components.

+The Ansible playbook is broken out into three roles - workstation, controller, and worker.

 #### Dynamic Inventory

-> You will execute the `ansible-playbook` binary from within the `ansible` folder.

 This Ansible playbook uses a <a href="https://github.com/ansible/ansible/tree/devel/contrib/inventory">GCE dynamic inventory script</a> which obviates the need to manage a static inventory.
 You will need to create a folder called `inventory` and place both the `gce.py` and `gce.ini`

-Simply executing `ansible-playbook site.yml -i inventory` from within the `ansible` folder will execute the playbook, which configures your local workstation (for kubectl), and installs the controller (etcd, K8s API server, scheduler, and controller-manager) and worker (kubelet and kube-proxy) components.

-The Ansible playbook is broken out into three roles - workstation, controller, and worker.
+You must configure the `gce.ini` file for your project.

+* gce.ini

+  Line 44: GCE service account e-mail address
+  Line 45: GCE service account private key file (in PEM format)
+  * Line 24 shows how to create the PEM file using the PKCS12 you can download from Google's IAM console.
+  Line 46: GCE Project ID
+  Line 47: GCE Zone